Symptoms of Dyslexia

 The best indicators of dyslexia are away from reading.
 This is because reading is a difficult skill to master and so it takes a few years before you can definitively say the reading difficulty is serious, i.e., dyslexia.
 However, language and learning behaviors associated with the cognitive skill delays that cause dyslexia are evident earlier in life.
 That’s what we mainly focus on here.

 Most dyslexics will exhibit several the following dyslexia symptoms, traits and behaviors in varying degrees day-to-day.
 The most consistent thing about dyslexics is their inconsistency.

-Reading Related Dyslexia Symptoms
+Reading Related Checklist of Dyslexia Symptoms

 - Can be helped with a word on one page, but won’t recognize it on the next.

 - Reads out loud in a slow, choppy, often monotonous cadence (not using prosody or natural emphasis).

 Reading is a language skill and so it follows that some of the best indicators of dyslexia come from how a child interacts with language.
 Here are some specific symptoms of dyslexia related to language: